XingxingHuang/DeepLearningTechniques_2D/README.md

 **Tiramisu Model** [1611.09326](https://arxiv.org/abs/1611.09326) Upgrade version of Unet by using dense block.
 Extremely parameter efficient and can better access features from older layers, but not very memory efficient

 **SegNet** [1511.00561](https://arxiv.org/abs/1511.00561) SegNet includes encoder network, decoder network, pixel-wise classification layer. no full connection layer, recording max-pooling indices, memory efficient.
-FCN, Deeplab, DeconvNet (but nod U-Net) are compared in this paper.
+FCN, Deeplab, DeconvNet (but not U-Net) are compared in this paper.
 The significant contribution is that the maxpooling indices transferred to decoder to improve the segmentation resolution.

 **PSPNet** [1612.01105](https://arxiv.org/abs/1612.01105) PSPNet performs the pooling operation (max or average) using four different kernel sizes and strides to the output feature map of a CNN such as the ResNet.
 It then upsamples the size of all the pooling outputs and the CNN output feature map using bilinear interpolation, and concatenates all of them along the channel axis.
 A final convolution is performed on this concatenated output to generate the prediction.